We energize the social finance ecosystem to sustainably develop Brazil.

 “Like a windmill a healthy social finance ecosystem powers the vision of Brazil’s

 We believe in a Brazil where a strong social finance ecosystem provides entrepreneurs the necessary capital and support to build and scale solutions to challenges such as inequality and climate change.

 using a strategic approach.

-We allocate capital to high impact organizations, where each organization is a key component of the social finance value chain moving together to sustainably energize the Brazilian economy.
+We allocate capital to high impact organizations, each a key component of the social finance value chain moving to sustainably energize the Brazilian economy.

 WHY SOCIAL FINANCE?

 SOCIAL FINANCE USES CAPITAL MARKETS TO ACHIEVE A FINANCIAL AND A SOCIAL RETURN.

 Global awareness of innovative financial solutions for social issues is growing rapidly

 Private Capital committed to impact as of 2017: $112B

 New public/private partnerships following unprecedented global consensus around Sustainable Development Goals